A safer Southport

-We are working hard to ensure shoppers and visitors feel safe in Southport town centre and to make it a safe place to do business.
+We are working hard to ensure Southport town centre offers a safe and welcoming atmosphere

 Over 100 businesses throughout the town centre are now part of our Business Against Crime Network with assigned radios allowing contact between premises and sharing of crime reporting and alerts.
 This scheme has been proven to deter petty crime and anti-social behaviour and has proved a valuable tool to security teams both in the daytime and night-time economy.